-As a public sector organization, Lakeridge Health (LH) is required to comply with the legislative requirements such as having a policy in place on accessible customer service and providing accessibility education to all individuals (including physicians, contractors, students) by January 1, 2010 (see below).
-Private businesses, non-profit organizations, or any other service provider with at least one employee in Ontario, must comply by January 1, 2012.
+As a public sector organization, Lakeridge Health (LH) was required to comply with the legislative requirements such as having a policy in place on accessible customer service and providing accessibility education to all individuals (including physicians, contractors, students) by January 1, 2010 (see below).
+Private businesses, non-profit organizations, or any other service provider with at least one employee in Ontario, must have complied by January 1, 2012.

-Please review the link below:
+For more information, please review the link below: http://thewave.corp.lakeridgehealth.on.ca/programs/hr/Pages/Orientation.aspx

-http://thewave.corp.lakeridgehealth.on.ca/programs/hr/Pages/Orientation.aspx